 Maybe right now you’re asking, “but I don’t have chicken pox, so why in the world would I use calamine lotion?”
 Well, you’re onto something by making that association, but calamine lotion can be used for more than just calming itching and irritation on the skin.
 Sometimes it is used to spot treat pimples because of its drying properties and ability to absorb excess oil.
 Well, I’m sure you’ve guessed by now that those properties work for a primer too, especially when you need a little help reigning in pores that act like oil wells.

-This is the one DIY primer on the list where you should actually apply some moisturizer first.
+This is the one DIY makeup primer on the list where you should actually apply some moisturizer first.
 Since the calamine lotion can be rather drying, you do need to give your skin a little drink before you seal if off from the world.
-After you apply your moisturizer you can pour some of the calamine lotion into the cap or on a clean surface where you’ll be dipping your stippling brush.
+After you apply it, you can pour some of the calamine lotion into the cap or on a clean surface where you’ll be dipping your stippling brush.
 Use the brush to paint a thin layer over your entire face.
 (If you’ve never had calamine lotion on your skin before, you’ll want to do a patch test to make sure you don’t have any allergies.
-This is actually a good tip to follow for any new ingredients you introduce to your skin.)
+This is actually a nice tip to follow for any new ingredients you introduce to your skin.)

-You’ll notice that it creates a light chalk-like layer on your skin that is the perfect palette on which to apply your favorite foundation, blushes, shades, and so forth.
+You’ll notice that it creates a light chalk-like layer on your skin that is the perfect palette on which to apply your favorite blushes, shades, and so forth.
 This is definitely not the primer to use if you’re going for a light layer of make-up or planning to skip your foundation completely.
 This is a perfect primer for a full make-up look that you want to last from morning till night.
 Now you can go strut your stuff with confidence all day long.

 5. Island-Perfect Primer

 If you’re anything like me, your mind transports you to a tropical island where you’re holding a big-girl glass with a tiny umbrella as soon as the smell of sweet coconut is sensed by your sniffer.
-Coconut oil is a great natural moisturizer, and is the star of this primer recipe.
+Coconut oil is a great natural moisturizer, and is the star of this recipe.
 It contains fatty acids that nourish and moisturize the skin.
-The vitamin E found in coconut oil also works to make skin super smooth.
-However, not everyone is cuckoo for coconuts, so if you’re not, you can select a different oil or moisturizer to add to this primer.
+The vitamin E found in coconut also works to make skin super smooth.
+However, not everyone is cuckoo for coconuts, so if you’re not, you can select a different oil or moisturizing product to add to this primer.
 A little avocado oil or your favorite moisturizer will do.

 Bonus: How To Use Eye Gel